 18(a).
 Describe the mission/purpose of your proposed gTLD.

 The DotKids Foundation proposes the .kids gTLD as a domain dedicated to serving the global kids community.
 DotKids’ nature is community-based.
 As defined by Article 1 of United Nations Convention on the Rights of Child (http:⁄⁄www2.ohchr.org⁄english⁄law⁄crc.htm), there is a clear definition of children: they are every human under 18 years old.
-The DotKids Foundation will adopt the UNCRC as our guiding principle, therefore to run the domain name where we encourage children participation on Internet Governance discussion, and to promote a kids-friendly Internet space, as well as to provide support to the children community, especially to Kids-led initiatives and projects supporting kids’ best interests.

-a) Adopt UNCRC as our guiding principle for operations
+a) Adopt UNCRC as our guiding principle for operations and to promote the adoption of UNCRC for content and services provided on “.kids” domain names

 According to UNCRC Article 13, “the child shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of the childʹs choice.”

-Adopting the UNCRC, DotKids Foundation believes that children are entitled to the freedom to express opinions and to have a say in matters affecting their social, economic, religious, cultural and political life online.
+Adopting the UNCRC, especially with reference to Articles 13 and 17, DotKids Foundation believes that children are entitled to the freedom to express opinions and to have a say in matters affecting their life online.
 Based on the UNCRC, DotKids Foundation have the best interests of kids in mind in the promotion of the well being of children online and uphold children’s rights

+b) Bridging kids with the children rights organizations who advocate and defend for their rights

+The DotKids Foundation has an open membership structure that invites community members outlined in 20(a) to join together in supporting the advocacy of UNCRC principles and reaching kids online.

-b) Encourage children’s participation online
+c) Encourage children’s participation online

 A core principle of the Internet governance discussion is in its multi-stakeholder model, where everyone can participate.
 Kids is one of the important stakeholders of the Internet world as Internet is becoming widely available to many people at their early stages of development.
 The inclusion of children in the building process is important, and that their participation indeed also makes the multi-stakeholder model of the Internet stronger.
 However, there is still not enough Internet Governance discussion that involves children as they require extra guidance, facilitation and also financial support.
-DotKids Foundation aim to contribute to addressing these needs.
+DotKids Foundation aim to contribute to addressing these needs by facilitating kids to .exercise their right to participate as stipulated in Articles 12 and 13 of the UNCRC..

 As a not-for-profit organization, DotKids Foundation is dedicated to developing and operating the .kids TLD as an economically viable registry that not only provides a kids-friendly namespace for the Internet, but also have the capability to contribute funds to projects that support the training of children to participate in global Internet governance.
 Furthermore, as the Foundation and the .kids TLD grows, we hope to contribute more widely to projects enhancing the wellbeing of children, especially as related to their wellbeing online, but also their general welfare.